sumo-agarwal/Feature-based-automatic-Image-stitching-for-creation-of-stereo-panoramas/README.md

 + The algorithm doesn't work well with wide-angle cameras where images are distorted heavily.
 Camera parameters are needed to undistort the images.

-## TODOs
-+ run bundle adjustment on sphere lens instead of perspective lens
-+ improve feature detector and matching
-+ use LAZY_READ & 1 byte image in both blender to reduce peak memory
-+ clean up use of copies of `ImageRef`
-+ faster gaussian blur kernel
-+ port some hotspot (e.g. `dist.cc`) to neon
-+ support read/write EXIF metadata to:
-	+ get focal length, distortion, etc
-	+ allow pano to be viewed on Facebook
-+ python bindings